no-code-comments/Leetcode/README.md

 ## Preface

 Algorithm is a hard topic, not only coming up with an efficient idea, but also implementing the idea with code.
-Leetcode is a platform for people to practice there algorithm techniques and coding skills.

 To solve a problem, there exists three major steps.